How to Treat Brown Patch Fungus

 Metro Orlando FL | Kissimmee - Sanford - Leesburg

-Brown patch fungus is a lawn disease that often occurs in the summertime, and is known to be one of the most destructive lawn diseases.
+Brown patch fungus is a lawn disease that often occurs in the fall and early winter and is known to be one of the most destructive lawn diseases.
 It typically is at its worst when temperatures are humid, between 80 and 85 degrees.
 Once an outbreak begins, brown patch fungus is notoriously hard to control and spreads rapidly.

 How does brown patch lawn fungus spread?